tohyuting/tp/docs/UserGuide.md

 Adds a supplier named Philips Pharmaceutical.
 His contact number is 00000000 and his email is philipsPharm@gmail.com.
 This supplier is the “largest contractor”.

-### Adding a product to a supplier : `add`

-Adds product information to a supplier; associates a particular product with the supplier in the CLI-nic application.

-Format: `addp s/SUPPLIER_NAME pd/PRODUCT_NAME [t/TAG]…​`

-Examples:

-* `addp s/SupplierA pd/PANADOL SUSP t/FEVER` Adds the product PANADOL SUSP to list of products from supplierA.
-* This indicates that supplierA is selling this product.
-PANADOL SUSP also has a tag of FEVER.

 ### Clearing all entries : `clear`

 Clears all entries (Suppliers and Warehouses) from the CLI-nic.